Abortion is harmless

 Natural rights don’t exist

 When a pro-lifer says “a fetus has a right to life” and a pro-choicer replies “I have the right to choose”, what are they saying?
-The only meaningful way in which I can interpret these sentences, is if I assume them to mean that a fetus should have the legal right to life or that women should have the legal right to choose whether to terminate a pregnancy or not.
+The only way I can interpret these sentences meaningfully is if I assume them to mean that a fetus should have the legal right to life or that women should have the legal right to choose whether to terminate a pregnancy or not.
 As a statement of fact, I cannot see what it could possibly mean.
 In a country where the fetus is granted the legal right to life and abortion is illegal, it is true to say that “a fetus has the right to life”, and it is false to say “I have the right to choose abortion”.
 If the state hasn’t given you that right, you don’t have that right.
 Maybe you should, but you don’t.

-The idea that certain people have certain rights even if the state doesn’t recognize them is what is called in philosophy the idea of “natural rights”.
+The idea that certain people have certain rights even if the state doesn’t recognize them is what is called in philosophy the idea of natural rights.
 According to this view, if a woman has a natural right to choose abortion, when she says “I have the right to choose”, she is not merely making a prescriptive statement equivalent to “I should have the right to choose”.
 She is making a statement of fact, regardless of the laws governing her country.
 A person who believes in natural rights would say “I may not have the legal right to have an abortion, but I have the natural right to do it”.

 The idea of natural rights is nothing but the old religious notion of “God given rights” masked under a veneer of secular metaphysics.
 The problem with these secularized versions of religious concepts is that they are meaningless.
 If you cannot, even in principle, verify whether something exists or not, it is hard to understand what it would even mean for that thing to exist.
 For example, if I say that there are dragons somewhere in this galaxy, we can at least imagine in principle how we could proceed to test the truth of this statement.
 We could go planet by planet, looking for dragons, and if we found one we would know that it is true.
 If you tell me, however, that you have a dragon in your garage who is invisible, untouchable, does not emit heat or anything detectable by any measurement device, I wouldn’t understand what you mean by “dragon” anymore.